 So what happens at a colour trend workshop?

 Each person is expected to bring three stories that they see as strong trends.
 Last year our conversations revolved around technology and our need to find balance and changing social structures.
-Each person also brings colour chips and explains how these stories will affect colour.
-We talk about the colours we are seeing now and how that colour will shift or transition.
+Each person brings colour chips and explains how these stories will affect colour.
+We talk about colours we are seeing now and how those colours will shift or transition.
 People are not going to throw out all their brown couches because we say brown is out and gray is in.

 Then we sort all the points into three main trend stories and we build our stories.
 Colours do not mean anything without the stories to support them.
+Colours just don’t happen without the WHY!
 Once we are satisifed with the stories then we pick the colours that speak to the stories.
 All the colours are put in their colour families and 16 are chosen to go to Washington for the North American Pallete steering committee.

 All the colours must be named and there must be a written description of each colour and its significance to the trend storey.
-We must also include a photograph that shows the colour and gives meaning to the stories.
+The colours are also given We must also include a photograph that shows the colour and gives meaning to the stories.
 It is a long day and a lot of hard work.

 At the International conference we are given these fandecks.
 These were the palletes for 2016 for Europe, North America, Asia and South America.